 For example, if you are a shopkeeper and you are taking regular small payments throughout the day, it is not practical to input the transactions as you go along.
 You could record the total figure for each day and add this information into your accounting system at the end of the week.

 On the other hand, if you are selling high value items on a less frequent basis and you need to produce invoices to give to your customers at the point of sale, you may want to log these transactions as and when they occur.

-What should I look for when buying accounting software?
+What should I look for when choosing accounting software?